anticultist/sublime-intenslang/README.md

-# INTENS syntax highlighting
+# INTENS Language Support

-This is an unofficial package to provide a syntax highlighting for the [INTENS](https://www.semafor.ch/en/products/intens/) language.
+This is an unofficial package to provide support for the [INTENS](https://www.semafor.ch/en/products/intens/)&reg; language of the Semafor AG company.

+**Features**
+* Syntax highlighting
+* Productivity scripts
+  * Add debug-prints to functions
+  * Count function usage

 ## Screenshot
 ![Screenshot](screenshot.png)